aneilmac/lean4TheWin/src/lists.md

 # Let me List the Ways

-So far you've being doing great!
-You've learned about `#eval`, expressions, types, and the syntax of functions in Lean.
+We've been looking at some advanced concepts, but so far, all our examples have been working with `Nat`, `Int`, `String` and `Bool`.

-But so far, I've been limiting you to only working with `Nat` and `Int`, with a couple of `String` examples.
+Before we jump into theorem proving, it's worth looking at another useful type.

 This chapter we're going to cement our understanding of functions by introducing a new in Lean: `List`.